radistmorse/KSPPreciseManeuver/README.md

 - Keypad2: switch different modes for trajectories (+alt for reverse)
 - Keypad0: raise the increment step (+alt for reverse)
 - "P": hide/show the window (all the hotkeys excluding the trajectories controls will stop working)

+Other keybindings are available, but are disabled by default.